This article helps you:

-If you're familiar with Git, branches in Amplitude Data will be immediately familiar to you.
+If you've worked with Git, branches in Amplitude Data should look familiar to you.
 A branch is like a point-in-time snapshot of the tracking plan created for you and your team.
 You can make your own changes to it without those changes being immediately visible to everyone else, and only merge them back into the main tracking plan when you're ready.

 This feature is available to users on Growth and Enterprise plans only.